merenlab/merenlab.org/software/anvio/help/main/programs/anvi-update-structure-database/index.md

 Now, the program will rerun the analysis for gene 1 and will still add genes 4 and 5 to the <span class="artifact-n">[structure-db](/software/anvio/help/main/artifacts/structure-db)</span>.

 Both of these runs will have the same MODELLER parameters as your run of <span class="artifact-n">[anvi-gen-structure-database](/software/anvio/help/main/programs/anvi-gen-structure-database)</span>.
 However, to get the raw outputs, you will need to use the parameter `--dump-dir`.
-You can also set a specific MODELLER program with `--modular-executable`.
+You can also set a specific MODELLER program with `--modeller-executable`.
 Parameters for multi-threading would also have to be given again.